shayanalis/DHS-RAG/README.md

 3. Vetted Research in DHS
 4. Specific Table Lookups

-### How to use
+## How to use
 Open the deployed link and put in a question like:

 1. "What are the best practices for handling years in my model"
 2. "Which features should I use when modeling for ..."
 3. "Research on maternal health outcomes in Allegheny County"

-### How it works
+## How it works
 The system uses an Agent to decide what information to search for, thinking at each step what is needed to answer the query.

-**Example**
+For example:

-Question: What are the best practices for handling years in my model
+User: "What are the best practices for handling years in my model"

 --> Invoking Agent-based Retrieval
 > Agent: Thinking: I need to search for 'best practices in models'